Six bookstores in Mumbai worth visiting

-Whenever I visit places in Mumbai or travel to another city, the first thing I seek out is a bookstore.
-It doesn’t matter if it’s new, secondhand or a thrift store as long as it’s a place selling books where I can spend a couple of hours browsing quietly, in solitude.
-Books, especially comic-books, bring me joy.
+Whenever I’m out and about in Mumbai, or travelling to another city, I always look for a bookstore first.
+It doesn’t matter if it’s new, secondhand or a thrift store as long as it’s a place selling books where I can spend a couple of hours browsing and buying them.
+Books, and especially comic-books, bring me joy.

-Sometimes, these literary excursions make me dream of owning my own bookstore.
-But that doesn’t stop me from exploring other people’s bookstore dreams.
-Thankfully, Mumbai is home to many bookshops, complete with libraries, reading spaces, book launches, author signings and cosy cafés.
+Sometimes, these literary excursions make me dream about owing a bookstore.
+But that doesn’t stop me from exploring other people’s bookshops.
+Luckily, Mumbai has many bookstores, complete with libraries, reading spaces, book launches, author signings and cosy cafés.

-I explore some of Mumbai's popular bookshops and libraries, where you can lose yourself among books and the stories they tell.
+I explore some of Mumbai's must-visit bookshops and libraries, where you can lose yourself among books and the stories they tell.

 Kitab Khana